 - Doctor Who: The original series had the Earth Empire and the Galactic Federation, which apparently succeeded the Empire.
 The Federation doesn't seem to last, since the show later involves the Second and Fourth Great And Bountiful Human Empires.
 The Empire also doesn't last.
 In fact, according to the Editor, there never was a "Fourth Great And Bountiful Human Empire".
 It was just a smoke screen for the Mighty Jagrafess of the Holy Hadrojassic Maxarodenfoe, who was also a smoke screen for the Daleks.

 - Stargate SG-1: Hinted in the Stargate universe, where the Ancients had left their home galaxy, colonized the Solar System, ushered a Golden Age, and then declined.
 Although, the Ancients end up reaching a Final Fate.
 Thanks to the Stargates Earth humans have skipped Exploration of the Solar System and World War III and are effectively in Interstellar Exploration, while planets of Transplanted Humans are at various other stages (the few that have spaceflight).
 The Asgard had reached The Final Empire, but thanks to the Replicators and genetic defects, they're in decline.
+In fact, the only Asgard still confirmed alive are the members of the breakaway Vanir faction in the Pegasus Galaxy, whose unethical experiments on humans allowed them to stave off genetic degradation.

 - Star Trek: The background history of Earth.
 20th/21st Century humans play the role of the First Empire, World War III occurs and everything collapses.
 Then following the Interregnum (the aptly named Post-Atomic Horror), First Contact is made.
 Humanity begins to explore the Stars.
 Eventually, this leads to the formation of the Federation.
 There are hints that Humanity may reach Stage 6 and 7 in the far future.